koheimiya/checkpoint/README.md

     def __init__(self, n: int, k: int):
         # Declaration of the upstream tasks.
-        # Any attribute of a task with type `Task` is considered as an upstream task.
+        # Any instance of `Task` registered as an attirbute is considered as an upstream task.
         if 0 < k < n:
             self.left = Choose(n - 1, k - 1)
             self.right = Choose(n - 1, k)
         elif k == 0 or k == n:
-            # We can also set dummy tasks with their value already calculated.
+            # We can also set dummy tasks with their value already computed.
             self.left = Const(0)
             self.right = Const(1)
         else: